Transgender Suicide Rate [Facts & Statistics]

 The suicide rate among transgender youth and teens (13-24) has the highest suicide attempts compared to the rest of the trans people (52.1%).
 That’s more than 5 out of 10 trans teens and youth that try to commit suicide.

 It’s also mentionable that the older trans individuals become the less risk of attempting suicide.
-This is applicable to persons thinking about committing suicide as well as the ones that try to kill themselves.
+This applies to persons thinking about committing suicide as well as the ones who try to kill themselves.

 Age RangeConsidered suicideAttempted Suicide